iMikie/Create_Processing_Library/README.md

 ###Load your new library into your processing sketch.
 Back in Processing, select menu item **Sketch/add file...** and find your file **samplelibrary.jar** Then quit Processing so it can reload it's libraries.
 Open up your library.pde sketch again and select menu **Sketch/Import Library...**  and now **samplelibrary** will show up.
-Go ahead and select it
+Go ahead and select it.
 Your **sketch.pde** will get a new line at the top:
 ```
 import samplelibrary.*